“All knowledge carries burdens.”

 The phone clicks off without a response.

-Emil: With the press of a button, Emil runs his house surveillance script, which turns on his webcam, which he directs towards the door, and the cameras outside, turns off his monitor, and sends the feeds to a cloud server where they is livestreamed and saved.
+Emil: With the press of a button, Emil runs his house surveillance script, which turns on his webcam, which he directs towards the door, and the cameras outside, turns off his monitor, and sends the feeds to a cloud server where they are livestreamed and saved.
 It additionally disables the red indicator lights on the cameras.

 Once he’s in the cellar he locks the door, bars it with a small barricade, and opens his laptop to watch the live streams and wait.